larryleihua/CopulaOne/README.md

 ```

 ## Basic functions
 - Naming rules: The name *GGEE_COP* is used for a specific two-parameter copula that are of full-range tail dependence in both upper and lower tails.
-Refer to [Hua (2016)](http://niu.edu/leihua/papers/Manuscript-Full-Range-HUA.pdf) for more details about the copula.
 The name *CopulaOne* is used as a unified platform for implementing various functions that can be used as coherent as possible.

 - Simulation based on the copula can be done as follows:
 ```{r}